7 Communicating with R Markdown

 ```

-The setup code chunk is a bit of a brain twister.
 The include = FALSE option on the first line applies to the setup code chunk itself.
-It tells R Markdown to not include the output of the setup code chunk on knitting.
-The options within knitr::opts_chunk$set() apply to all future code chunks. apply to all subsequent code chunks.
+It tells R Markdown not to include the output of the setup code chunk when knitting.
+The options within knitr::opts_chunk$set() apply to all future code chunks.
 However, you can also override these global code chunk options on individual chunks.
-If I wanted my Word document to show both the plot itself and the code used to make it, I could set echo = TRUE for that code chunk only:
+If you wanted your Word document to show both the plot itself and the code used to make it, for example, you could set echo = TRUE for that code chunk only:

 ```{r echo = TRUE}